 Our 3-week vacation in the Philippines was over, and it was time to go back home to Qatar.
-We decided to stop over in Kuala Lumpur, Malaysia first.
+We decided to have a stopover in Kuala Lumpur, Malaysia.
 I have traveled there solo, with my husband, and with my son before.
 This time, I was traveling with my 2 kids: Charles (3 years old) and Cataleya (8 months old).
 We booked tickets via Philippine Airlines from Manila (Ninoy Aquino International Airport Terminal 2).
 Manila-to-Kuala Lumpur sector was Charles’ 75th flight.
 75th!!!
 I can’t believe I have flown with my son 75 times already!!!

 Since this wasn’t my first time, I was not planning to see all the sights in Kuala Lumpur.
 I just wanted to relax and enjoy my time there with my kids.
 So, this was my 3-day itinerary for our Kuala Lumpur trip.

 Day 1: Arrival > > Checkin > > Lunch > > Petronas Tower > > Dinner